 Now that we've established the importance of Google business reviews, you might be thinking, "How do I get more reviews on Google?"
 Follow this strategy religiously, and you will start seeing results in time.

 (But first, if you haven't already, claim and verify your Google My Business profile.
-It's a simple process that doesn't require much more than adding your business name, address, phone number, URL, and the category.
-Of course, there is a lot more that you can — and really should — do to get the most out of your GMB profile, but let's begin with the basics.)
+It's a simple process that doesn't require much more than adding your business name, address, phone number, URL, and the category of your business.
+Of course, there is a lot more you can — and should — do to get the most out of your GMB profile, but let's begin with the basics.)

 The most obvious way to get more Google Reviews is to simply ask for them with a convenient link.
 There are three ways to create a Google Review link: